No one permitted to go out on a night before a game.

 Talamo says his coaching is based mostly on psychology.
 "Everything goes back to character," he says.
 "If you can build that, you don't need any fancy plays.
 Of course we coach to win, but we're doing more than winning at football.
 We're building principles of citizenship."
 Talamo's psychological treatment includes a hefty serving of sentiment.
 "I'm a tearjerker from way back," he admits.
 His gooiest concoction is the senior farewell.
 One afternoon before the final game of the season the varsity (about 33 boys) gathers in a large circle on the field.
-One at a time, the seniors shake hands with each member of the squad, then take solo laps around the track.
+One at a time, the seniors shake hands with each member of the squad, then take solo laps around the track as everyone watches.
 "It's one big bawling session," says Talamo cheerfully.
 "The seniors are crying by the time they shake the fourth hand.
 The coaches all cry too.
 They just can't help it.
 I never hold back my emotions anyway, not even in front of the kids.
 I cry when I'm really sad."

-Halfway through the Riverdell game this season.
-Talamo really was sad.
+Halfway through the Riverdell game this season, Talamo really was sad.
 Pascack was losing 13-7, and he was fresh out of inspirational words.
-"Finally I said, 'What do you guys want from me anyhow?'
+"Finally I said, 'What do you guys want from me anyhow?"
 Then I started to cry and walked out.
 The kids went out and got two touchdowns, and we won the game."